NUBIC/eNOTIS/README-resque.txt

 For checking on resque progress on staging setup an SSH tunnel on staging and change the resque and redis config locally ssh -f -N -L 6380:q-staging.nubic.northwestern.edu:6379 sjg304@enotis-staging.nubic.northwestern.edu

-For checking on resque progress on staging setup an SSH tunnel on staging and change the resque and redis config locally ssh -f -N -L 6380:q-prod.nubic.northwestern.edu:6379 sjg304@enotis-staging.nubic.northwestern.edu
+For checking on resque progress on production setup an SSH tunnel on staging and change the resque and redis config locally ssh -f -N -L 6380:q-prod.nubic.northwestern.edu:6379 sjg304@enotis-staging.nubic.northwestern.edu

 To view resque jobs locally simply go to /admin/jobs and type in the username and password enotis_jobs